Gabrielle-Zh/Sentiment-analysis-of-Yelp-Reviews/README.md

 4. Evaluation Metrics

+we have got the evaluation report for the text classification model on emotional classification and Yelp reviews datasets

 The final evaluation on the validation dataset of the emotion classification model is as follows:
 ```
               precision    recall  f1-score   support